leto/address-validator/README.md

 That makes it almost trivial to add a new coin.

 Even better: Patches Welcome!
 Please submit PR's to the master branch.

+# Test Suite

+Tests are written with qunit, direcly in the browser: http://duke.leto.net/address-validator/

 # Supported Address Types